Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 4. Incubation

-The inoculated substrate is placed in a controlled environment with specific temperature and humidity level, especially in dark room.
+The mixed substrate is placed in a controlled environment at specific temperature and humidity level, especially in dark room.

 Temperature: 25 – 30 °C